 What of Braddock?
 His road-building acumen was initially hailed as a major military advance — a way for big, traditional armies to campaign and maintain supply lines in a virgin wilderness.
 In July of 1755, having used these roads to pursue his French and Indian enemies into the Western Pennsylvania backcountry, Braddock and his men were ambushed at Fort Necessity, near what would become the frontier hamlet of Farmington.
 The general was mortally wounded and borne from the field by his aides de camp, Col. Nicholas Meriwether and a 21-year-old major in the Virginia militia, George Washington.
 Braddock left the young colonial his battle sash, which Washington is said to have deployed as part of his formal battle dress throughout the Revolutionary War.
 It remains on display to this day at Mount Vernon.

 In 1804, human remains believed to be Braddock’s (on account of dress buttons particular to British major generals) were found buried, west of Farmington, by a crew of road workers.
 They were exhumed and reburied on a nearby knoll, though some of the bones were said to have found their way to the Peale Museum in Philadelphia — before P.T.
 Barnum purchased all its contents and moved them to his own museum in New York City.
 An 1864 fire destroyed that building, and all its contents — though a section of Braddock’s vertebrae reportedly resides in the Walter Reed Hospital Collection at Bethesda, Maryland.

-Back in Farmington, atop his final resting place, a formal marker was erected and dedicated in 1913.
+Back in Farmington, atop the General’s final resting place, a formal marker was erected and dedicated to Braddock in 1913.